tomchoi91/SEM-Poster-Presentation/README.md

 ### Abstract

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this study, Monte Carlo methods were used to investigate the impact on fit indexes of varying sample size, model size, model type, and degree of model misspecification.
+In this study, Monte Carlo methods were used to investigate the impact on fit indexes of varying sample size, model size, model type, and degree of model misspecification.
 Monte Carlo simulation is one of statistical techniques that use pseudo-random sampling (e.g., pulling random numbers from the given distribution) to derive approximate solutions to a variety of mathematical problems.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This study specifically addresses the sensitivity of various fit indices to various model modeling conditions such as sample size, model size, model type, and degree of model misspecification.
+This study specifically addresses the sensitivity of various fit indices to various model modeling conditions such as sample size, model size, model type, and degree of model misspecification.
 Previous literatures have provided the guidelines for which fit indices must be used and proposed cutoff criteria for those fit indexes in model fit assessment.
 According to Hu and Bentler (1998), a